rtous/edcav/mysql/README.md

 ## 8. SQL Queries
 Now that you have tables and rows you can execute the SQL query commands you have learned during the theory classes.
 Specify the SQL statement that will allow you to obtain the following results.
 Write your answers in a text file that you deliver to the professor.

-1. Show all data about all employees
+1. Show all users and their data

 	SELECT * FROM employees;

-2. Show the names of all the clients
+2. Show the photos uploaded on 04/02/2013
-3. Show the name, surname and salary of all the employees with a salary > 1000
+3. Show the filename and datetime_taken of photos from user "user1"
-4. Show all data about the departments from Madrid
-5. Show the name and surname of employees that work at the “administration” department in Madrid.
-6. Show the number of clients in Madrid.
-7. Show the employees that are not assigned to any project.
+4. Show how many photos belong to "user1".
-8. For each different name appearing within the employees table (e.g. ‘Maria’) show how many employees have that name.
+5. For each user show, the username and how many photos does she has.
-9. For all employees with a department assigned, show their name and surname, and also the phone number of the department
-10. For all employees (with or without a department assigned), show their name and surname and, if they are assigned to a department, show also the phone number of the department
+6. Show the filename and datetime_taken of photos from a user with email “user2@gmail.com”.

-## 10. Delivery
+## 9. Delivery

 The files creates.sql, inserts.sql and the answers have to be delivered in a single file (.zip or .tar.gz) through the proper section within http://atenea.upc.edu.